Ercenk/AzureMarketplaceSaaSApiClient/README.md

 ### Webhook processing

 Implement IWebhookHandler interface to your liking.
-Then inject to the WebhookProcessor class.
-The [WebhookProcessor](https://github.com/Ercenk/AzureMarketplaceSaaSApiClient/blob/master/src/WebHook/WebhookProcessor.cs#L77) class takes care of validating the webhook call by the AMP commerce engine, and calls the handler's appropriate methods.
-Then call the ```ProcessWebhookNotificationAsync``` method in your webhook endpoint code.

 If you are using dotnet dependency injection, again, I have an extension method.
 You can register the types with,